 Everyone I know — every living being — is attracted to the shadow this way.
 We all find some form of alternative timeline alluring.
 Lately I’m obsessed with the statement, “He was living a whole separate life,” as in, that old story where some married man with a family also has another wife and family across town or in a different state.
 This scenario is quite obviously one that would only be pursued by a complete sociopath or at least an extreme escapist living in an almost hallucinogenic state of denial.
 And yet, after more than 14 years of marriage, I can’t think of anything that sounds more refreshing and delicious and perfect than an ENTIRELY DIFFERENT LIFE somewhere else.
 That’s not because my actual life is terrible.
 In fact, I can’t imagine a BETTER life than the one I have now.

 But I can imagine a different life.
 And sometimes different and even probably much worse feels even more seductive than better to a truly ambitious adventurer.
 Why?
 Because think of how taxing and impossible it would be to live a different life!
 Think of how hard you’d have to work (Mmm, working too hard emotionally!
 It sounds sweaty and invigorating!) just to win the same flavors of love and attention you have now without doing much at all.
 Think of all the lying and juggling you’d have to do!
-Lying is the ultimate forbidden paradise to a married human like me, who’s been on a 15-year-long lecture tour on the importance of radical honesty to any long-term relationship.
+Lying is the ultimate forbidden paradise to a married human like me, who’s been on a several-decades-long lecture tour on the importance of radical honesty to any long-term relationship.
 I mean, come on, lying just because you feel like it, to suit your own selfish needs?
 That sounds like a trip to a luxurious day spa to me.

 This is the human condition, like it or not: It can be hard to feel what you have.
 For intellectuals and neurotics and overachievers who were raised by other intellectuals and neurotics and overachievers, this is even more true.
 But meanwhile, the planet seems to be dying in front of our very eyes!
 So even if you’re determined to encounter the people in your life with a compassionate, open heart and you’re determined to cultivate gratitude for everything you have (Shit, man, I wrote a whole book about this!), it’s still possible to emerge from a long period of soothing love and gratitude with a distinct feeling that, I don’t know, you might just be dead soon so why not have everything you’ve ever wanted immediately?